PiiaJ/template-project/README.md

 # template-project
-A small project for FullStack course of Laurea University of Applied Sciences
+A small project using .ejs templates for FullStack course of Laurea University of Applied Sciences.